hazelnusse/robot.bicycle/README.md

 ## GNU Toolchain
 To compile the code that runs on the microcontroller, I've been using two GCC Arm toolchains to build the firmware.
 One is the [GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded), which is maintained by ARM.
 The other is the Linaro toolchain, which is updated more frequently but not necessarily customized for embedded chips.
 I maintain a [simple script](https://github.com/hazelnusse/arm-toolchain) to download and build the tools in the Linaro toolchain and it seems to work well.

 ## Build System
 To compile the firmware which runs on the bicycle, type:

+    $ cd firmware
     $ ./build_firmware.sh

 This shell script simply calls the ChibiOS provided Makefile with some options that affect the code compilation.
 You will need to modify this to point to your toolchain path.

 To build the dataprocessing code, ensure you have CMake installed, then type:

+    $ mkdir build
-    $ mkdir build && cd build
+    $ cd build
     $ cmake ..
     $ make